Isle Of Skye Highlands And Northern Islands, Scotland Travel Guide

 Typical Price: £25 - £45.
 Features: Budget-friendly, social, self-catering.
 Considerations: Less privacy, communal bathrooms.
 Best For: Solo travelers, backpackers, groups.

 Typical Price: £80 - £180.
-Features: Local experience, breakfast is provided, personal service.
+Features: Local experience, the morning meal is provided, personal service.
 Considerations: Less privacy than self-catering, fixed breakfast times.
 Best For: Couples, quiet travelers, local charm seekers.

 Typical Price: £120 - £250.
 Features: Standard amenities, privacy, often on-site restaurants.
 Considerations: Less local character than B&Bs, higher cost.
 Best For: Families, comfort-seekers.